allanjohn90/Reliance-Stock-Price-prediction/README.md

 # Reliance-Stock-Price-prediction
-Reliance Stock Price prediction using LSTM Machine Learning model
+Very basic LSTM Machine Learning model to predict the stock price for Reliance.
+To learn about the LSTM model.